pzanchuk/Doctor-Lookup/README.md

 ## Description

-_This program makes a search of nearby doctors based on user's input._
+_This program makes a search of nearby doctors based on user's input.
+Search returns 60 doctors per request._

 ## Specifications